 When Jean-Jacques bought this lovely old place, in among the carobs and the olives, his architect said, “change nothing.”
-You’ll forgive the new floors and windows – perfect replicas of the originals – and the old walls rendered with a deliberate rusticity.
+You may be forgiven for thinking he has taken this advice too literally but, no matter, those in search of an authentic experience will be fine here.
 The 100-year-old farmhouse – built by an émigré who made his fortune in Brazil – lies a cobblestone’s throw away from its outbuildings, one a fine white stable that once housed sheep and mules.
-Your host’s relaxed personality is reflected in the informality and he’s generous too: bikes on the house and bubbly in the fridge.
-Interiors are charming and uncluttered: solid country pieces, brown leather sofas, pretty vintage cast-iron beds; even the kitchens are inviting – we loved the Sant’ Anna tiles.
+It’s not immaculate and definitely not for the helicopter brigade – your host’s relaxed personality is reflected in the informality.
 There are outdoor sitting areas for summer, wood-burners for winter and palm trees and peace all year round.
 As for the pool, it’s a half moon-shaped beauty set into the old threshing floor.
 Have a splash, gaze on the sea… the beaches are a ten-minute drive (or mini-train ride).
-Brilliant for families, couples (the cottage is a sweet retreat) or a great big party of friends.
+For relaxed families, fuss-free couples or a great big party of easy-going friends.